GillesDCI/mvc-layered-pattern-assignment/README.md

 ### 1. customerData
    1. Create a new `customerData.js` file inside the data folder.

-   2. Transfer all data related logic (calls to the database) from the customerController into the data.

 ### 2. hotelData
   1. Create a new `hotelData.js` file inside the data folder.

-  2. Transfer all data related logic (calls to the database) from the hotelController into the data.

 ### 3. reservationData
   1. Create a new `reservationData.js` file inside the data folder.

-  2. Transfer all data related logic (calls to the database) from the reservationController into the data.

 ## Task 2 - Creating and configuring the Service Layer